dproteus13/leftpad/README.md

 *dest_sz* characters are written, including the \0 terminator, possibly truncating the output.

-Rreturns the length of the output string.
+Returns the length of the output string.
 If less than *dest_sz*, the output has not been truncated.

 For example, to pad the string "5581" to 16 characters, assuming *buf*